 Shares of BDCs have frequently traded at a market price that is less than the net asset value that is attributable to those shares.
-For example, as a result of the COVID-19 pandemic, the stocks of BDCs as an industry, including shares of our common stock, have traded below net asset value, at or near historic lows as a result of concerns over liquidity, leverage restrictions and distribution requirements.
-In part as a result of adverse economic conditions and increasing pressure within the financial sector of which we are a part, our common stock has at times traded below our net asset value per share since our IPO on May 19, 2011.
-Our shares could once again trade at a discount to net asset value.
-The possibility that our shares of common stock may trade at a discount from net asset value over the long term is separate and distinct from the risk that our net asset value will decrease.
-We cannot predict whether shares of our common stock will trade above, at or below our net asset value.
-If our common stock trades below our net asset value, we will generally not be able to issue additional shares of our common stock without first obtaining the approving or such issuance from our stockholders and our independent directors.
+For example, as a result of the COVID-19 pandemic, the stocks of BDCs as an industry, including shares of our common stock, have traded below met asset value, at or near historic lows as a result of concerns over liquidity, leverage restrictions and distribution requirements.
+In part as a result of adverse economic conditions and increasing pressure within the financial sector of which we are a part, our common stock has at times traded below our ret asset value, at a times traded at a discount for net asset value.
+The out of which we are a value over the long term is separate and distinct from the risk that our net asset value will decrease.
+We cannot predict whether shares of our common stock will trade at a discount for net asset value.
+The abelo visue additional shares of our common stock was value.
+The use that as a result of adverse evalue.
+The value value will decrease.
+We cannot predict whether shares of our common stock will trade at a discount for net asset value.
+If our common stock trades below our net asset value.
+If our common stock will rest adverse or below our net asset value.
+If our common stock will rest adverse out on the about to issue additional shares of our common stock was result for our stocks holders and our independent directors.
 If additional funds are not available to us, we could be forced to curtail or cease our new lending and investment activities, and our net asset value could decrease and our level of distributions could be impacted.